shrikrishna1234-github/ATMA-GRAHA/README.md

 **ATMA-GRAHA** is a **forensically perfect, bit-for-bit** disk capture and restoration system.
 It is built around an unbreakable, encrypted `.atma` file format designed for pure, lossless reality preservation.
 No compression, no approximations—just a perfect digital reflection of the source media.

+**⚠️ Important Note:** This project is currently a **Minimum Viable Product (MVP)**.
+It demonstrates the core functionality and architectural principles but is not yet a production-ready tool.
+It is intended for educational and experimental purposes.

 This project is an experiment in polyglot programming, leveraging the strengths of multiple languages to create a single, cohesive tool.

 ## The Polyglot Trinity